ngscheurich/system/README.md

 ## Dotfiles

-Home Manager has the capability to configure some of the programs that I use, but for those not supported and for anything but the simplest configurations I prefer to maintain a classic [dotfiles] setup.
-Programs configured this way
+Home Manager has the capability to configure some of the programs that I use, but I prefer to maintain a classic [dotfiles] setup for some.
+Programs configured this way include:
-include:

-- [tmux], a terminal multiplexer
 - [Aerospace], a tiling window manager for macOS
 - [Emacs], a text editor and Lisp application environment
+- [ghostty], my terminal emulator of choice
 - [Karabiner-Elements], a keyboard customizer for macOS
-- [kitty], a feature-rich GPU-based terminal emulator
+- [kitty], another great terminal emulator
 - [Lazygit], a terminal UI for Git
 - [Neovim], my primary text editor and software development tool
 - [skhd], a simple hotkey daemon for macOS
+- [tmux], a terminal multiplexer
 - [yazi], a terminal file manager
 - [zellij], a terminal workspace

-These configs can be installed with Grimoire: `grim config link`.
+These configs can be managed with Grimoire: `grim config --help`.

 ## Quickstart